Get Your Security Deposit Back After Moving Out Carpet Cleaning In Northern VA

 How to get your security deposit back – Moving Out Carpet Cleaning In Northern VA

 Besides common cleanup duties such as cleaning the floor or doing vacuuming the carpet, the landlord/owner expects you to do an excellent cleaning to get that rental house back into pristine condition.
 Move-out expectations differ, so research your rental agreement or lease to see what the landlord wants you to do.

 Common Cleanup Duties

-Typical cleaning of homes include wipe down baseboard, doorknob, and light switch; dust ceiling lights and fans; cleaning the windows; and a good thorough cleaning of appliances.
+Typical cleaning of homes includes wipe down the baseboard, doorknob, and light switch; dust ceiling lights and fans; cleaning the windows; and a good thorough cleaning of appliances.
 Some owners may expect a professional carpet cleaning also.
-It’s worth your energy and time to read every move out itemization in your lease agreement, as some landlords charge extra fees if you don’t take care of an item on the list or if you don’t finish it within the specified time period.
+It’s worth your energy and time to read every move-out itemization in your lease agreement, as some landlords charge extra fees if you don’t take care of an item on the list or if you don’t finish it within the specified time period.

 Carpet House Repair Damages

 Once you hand over the keys, the house must have been repaired, including minor damage.
 A few nail holes may not be important to you, but if you don’t fix them, the owner has to.
 That means they can charge you in the form of a deduction from your security down payment.
 Here’s a checklist of things to do: